Gastwirth Graduate Student Loan Fellowship Program

 - All loan balances will be managed by ASU’s third party billing servicer, Heartland ECSI.
 Contact information is as follows:

 - Students utilizing the cancellation benefit need to submit letters annually on formal letterhead from employer confirming employment.
-The letter must contain dates of employment and full-time status and can be mailed to the following address: ASU Student Business Services, Attn: Gaswirth Graduate Fellowship Loan Program, P.O.
-Box 870303, Tempe, AZ 85287-0303.
+The letter must contain dates of employment and confirm full-time status.
+Letters should be submitted to ASU Student Business Services at email@example.com and "Gastwirth Student Loan Cancellation" should be referenced in the subject line.

-- Students who do not submit documentation confirming they will be utilizing the cancellation benefit, their loan balance will enter repayment.
+- Students who do not submit documentation confirming they will be utilizing the cancellation benefit, will enter repayment.
 Payments can be submitted online to Heartland ECSI.
 Students should also review promissory note regarding actions taken for delinquent loan balances.

 - Please note that updates to student information made through MyASU will not update Gastwirth Loan Information.
 Students will be responsible for updating address and contact information through Heartland ECSI.